 So, when faced with a hardship, take a moment to reflect on things that make you reminisce.
 Let your mind take you back in time, collecting memory treasures and wiring them together up to the present moment.

 When we’re faced with a hardship, it’s easier to only focus on the present, trying to find where we may have made an incorrect decision to come to the situation, we are in.
 Find a deeper meaning from our experiences.

 There lies great potential in hardships to trigger us to make better-informed decisions about the life we make for ourselves.
-We can make more meaningful and satisfying lives if we accept the difficulties to extract the lessons out of them.
+We can make more meaningful and satisfying lives if we accept the difficulties to extract lessons from them.